 - Talks a lot

 - Blurts out answers

 - Can't wait for your turn

 C) Combined hyperactive and inattentive.
 If you have a total of 12 symptoms (8 for older teens), six in each section, then doctors say you have ADHD Combined Type.
 Teachers also call this ADHD.
 The new criteria will also state that symptoms must be observed by age 12 (it was raised from age seven to twelve).

 If you want to know more about diagnosing ADD or ADHD, several good books are listed in the References list.

-The official diagnostic criteria for AD/HD are contained in the Diagnostic and Statistical Manual, Fourth Edition.
-Washington DC, American Psychiatric Association, 1994.
+The official diagnostic criteria for ADHD are contained in the Diagnostic and Statistical Manual, Fifth Edition.
+Washington DC, American Psychiatric Association, 2013.